jorge-soria/desde-lejos/_dia-a-dia/index.md

 name: Día a Día
 title: Día a Día
 type: index
-description: Notas de los eventos políticos según los encuentro
+description: Notas de los eventos políticos día a día
 background: /images/dia-a-dia/multitud-con-wiphala.jpg
 background-width: 700
 background-height: 395